 Inspiration for “Just the Two of Us”

 Down the road from where I live is a pond that attracted a couple of swans this past year.
 Every time I drove by, it was full of ducks and two swans.
-I decided I wanted to tackle painting a large piece with the contrast of white against a dark background, where the swans were in more detail but becoming looser the more it moved from the centre of interest to the edges.
+I decided I wanted to tackle painting a large piece with the contrast of white against a dark background, where the swans were in more detail but becoming looser the more it moved from the center of interest to the edges.
 I also like playing with water and big brushes, so it was a fun challenge.

 My Advice for Entering Art Competitions